 Why don’t you use Fronted User Posting Plugin?

 There are many reasons for not using the Frontend User Posting plugin on my blog.

 - Till date, I have not found any free Frontend User Posting Plugin up to the mark.
 Some lack basic features and remaining has the formatting issues.

 - Uploading Media files is the biggest problem in using Frontend User Posting Plugin.
 In the frontend plugin, there is no option to upload media files from the user PC.
-You need to use third party server to post media files from the frontend.
+You need to use a third-party server to post media files from the frontend.

-- Further, if in case you find the plugin that allows media upload on your server then as discussed earlier, you need to install ‘View Own Posts and Media Library Items Only’ plugin to limit the access to media library.
-Hence, in this case also, you need to install two plugin for accepting guest posts.
+- Further, if in case you find the plugin that allows media upload on your server then as discussed earlier, you need to install ‘View Own Posts and Media Library Items Only’ plugin to limit the access to the media library.
+Hence, in this case, also, you need to install two plugins for accepting guest posts.

 - In frontend posting, the guest author will not have the access to comments made on his post.
-However, in above method, guest authors will have access to comments made on their post and can build credibilty by replying to them.
+However, in the above method, guest authors will have access to comments made on their post and can build credibility by replying to them.

-Here, it is very important to note that creating account for Guest Author is one time activity.
-Once you created the account, he can submit as many as article he wants.
-The main purpose of this manually intervention is to keep control on this activity.
+Here, it is very important to note that creating an account for Guest Author is a one-time activity.
+Once you created the account, he can submit as many as the article he wants.
+The main purpose of this manual intervention is to keep control of this activity.

-Note: You can follow the same process even though you are not a WordPress users.
-In all blogging platforms the process will remain same.
+Note: You can follow the same process even though you are not a WordPress user.
+In all blogging platforms, the process will remain the same.
 The only thing will get changed is the jargon used in this article.
-The word Contributor and Subscriber will get changed by something else and similarly plugin name will get changed to something else.
-But, I am sure this kinds of features and plugins will be already available in all blogging platforms.
+The word Contributor and Subscriber will get changed by something else and similarly, plugin name will get changed to something else.
+But, I am sure this kind of features and plugins will be already available in all blogging platforms.